Center for School and District Partnership (CSDP)

 MA Instructional Institutes

 This year, the MA Department of Education (DESE) is offering two Instructional Institutes for district teams: Instructional Prioritization Institute and Instructional Leadership Institute.
-Use the descriptions below to determine if one or both of these opportunities can support your district planning for SY24-25.
+Use the descriptions below to determine if one or both of these opportunities can support your district planning for SY25-26.

-MA Instructional Prioritization Institute
+Instructional Prioritization Institute

-District teams can apply for either the virtual April or in-person May session.
+District teams can apply for either the virtual March or in-person April session.
 Priority will be given to districts with one or more schools identified by the Accountability System as requiring assistance.

 District teams can apply at Instructional Prioritization Institute Application.